-February, June, and November will be 9am to 3pm at the Kentucky Coalition Against Domestic Violence, located at 111 Darby Shire Circle, Frankfort, KY.
+February, April, June, and October meetings will be 9 a.m. to 3 p.m. at the Kentucky Coalition Against Domestic Violence, located at 111 Darby Shire Circle, Frankfort, KY.

-The September meeting will be from 9am to Noon at the Crowne Plaza in Louisville, KY, in conjunction with the Kids Are Worth It! conference.
+The September meeting will be from 9 a.m. to noon at the Crowne Plaza Hotel in Louisville, KY, in conjunction with the Kids Are Worth It!
+Conference.